 The iPhone XR and XS releases introduced us to an upside-down world where Apple's least expensive model, the iPhone XR, also had the longest-lasting battery.
 Apple says the XR was the longest lasting iPhone it ever built, and the company wasn't kidding — it turned in a time of 11 hours, 26 minutes on our battery test, which was nearly an hour better than the iPhone XS Max's result.

 Order has been restored to the universe with the iPhone 11 lineup.
 Now, the iPhone 11 Pro Max takes the long-lasting iPhone crown by lasting an average of 11 hours and 54 minutes while continuously surfing the web over LTE.
 The iPhone 11 also turned in a good result of 11:16, though that's a few minutes behind the XR's result from a year ago.
-Both those iPhones landed on our list of the longest-lasting smartphones that we've tested in the last 18 months.
+Both those iPhones landed on our list of the best phone battery life we've seen on devices tested in the last 18 months.

 The iPhone 11 Pro improved upon the below-average result of the iPhone XS, though at 10:24, its result was still roughly an hour behind the regular iPhone 11.